paul-hammant/imapdigester/README.md

 https://github.com/alekstorm/backports.ssl/issues/14, https://github.com/alekstorm/backports.ssl/issues/15,
 https://github.com/alekstorm/backports.ssl/issues/16

-# Running it on Pi with Cron
+# Running it on the Pi Zero for less than $2/year in electricity

 In `/home/pi`, git clone this repo.